Routine use cases

 Section 1

-When to do when habit restarts changes your routine is useful
+When Routine adjustment: habit restarts is useful

 Section 2

-Make to do when habit restarts changes your routine repeatable
+Make Routine adjustment: habit restarts repeatable

-For "What to do when habit restarts changes your routine plan", the next step should fit the reader's actual day.
-During a rushed morning with no time for a long wellness plan, "What to do when habit restarts changes your routine plan" has one practical test: whether anything changes in behavior.
-A useful answer for "What to do when habit restarts changes your routine plan" helps the reader choose one cue that already exists in the day before it asks for an install.
-Try the smallest version first for "What to do when habit restarts changes your routine plan": repeat the same sequence long enough to learn from.
+For "Routine adjustment: habit restarts", the next step should fit the reader's actual day.
+During a rushed morning with no time for a long wellness plan, "Routine adjustment: habit restarts" has one practical test: whether anything changes in behavior.
+A useful answer for "Routine adjustment: habit restarts" helps the reader choose one cue that already exists in the day before it asks for an install.
+Try the smallest version first for "Routine adjustment: habit restarts": repeat the same sequence long enough to learn from it.
+Then ask whether a path from education to action would reduce friction for "Routine adjustment: habit restarts" or simply add another thing to.

 Section 3